Set Goals, Take Control

 Since then, NPF has made great strides in increasing awareness about psoriatic disease.
 We’ve also seen tremendous advancement in the number of treatment options available for people living with psoriasis.
 Now, more than ever, it’s easier to treat psoriasis — and the results can be life-changing!

-That’s why NPF is transforming our annual Awareness Month to Psoriasis Action Month.
-We want as many people as possible to take an active role in managing and treating their disease!
-Throughout August, we’ll arm you with tools to take action by setting goals, tracking your symptoms and talking to your health care provider about developing the best treatment plan for you.
+That’s why NPF transformed August's annual Awareness Month into Psoriasis Action Month.
+Our goal was to help as many people as possible take an active role in managing and treating their disease!

 An introduction to psoriasis treatment goals

 When you begin a new treatment, it can be tough to know what to expect.
 How long before it starts to work?
 How much improvement can you hope to see?
 Join dermatologist and NPF Medical Board member April Armstrong, M.D., MPH, for an interactive conversation about setting treatment goals.